Links for Libraries:

 Julie Andrews, with her daughter Emma Walton Hamilton, started a podcast in which she explores stories, books, ideas behind the books, and talks with authors and illustrators.
 Read more about it here.

-Read & Learn with Simon Kids (Children’s Department of Simon & Schuster Publishing).
+Read & Learn with Simon Kids Fun and educational videos from the Children’s Department of Simon & Schuster Publishing.

-Fresh from the press: a children’s book, published by Nosy Crow, about the new corona virus.
+A children’s book, published by Nosy Crow, about the new corona virus.
 Illustrated by Alex Scheffler.
-Made available for free: Children’s Book about Coronavirus (Published by Nosy Crow)
+Made available for free: Children’s Book about Coronavirus (Published by Nosy Crow).

-Explore the world children’s literature with KidLit TV.
-Amazing and varied content!
+Explore the world of children’s literature with KidLit TV.
+Amazing and varied content.

 Daily virtual story times and sing alongs by Tundra Books.